smizell/restfuljson/index.md

 **At design time**, all links that comply with the recommendations above SHOULD be documented indicating what each link means including any and all associated methods, query parameters, [RFC 6570](https://tools.ietf.org/html/rfc6570) URI templates and body properties.

-API providers SHOULD reference the documentation in the response and consider adding the note below to their documentation to describe how links are used.
+API providers SHOULD consider adding the note below to their documentation to describe how links are used.

 > This API uses [RESTful JSON](https://restfuljson.org) by including links in the responses
 > to guide client interactions.
 Objects in this API MAY include a `url` property for a
 > link to itself and MAY append `_url` to properties for related links.

+API providers SHOULD reference the documentation in a response.

-**At runtime**, only links a client is allowed to interact with SHOULD be included in API responses.
-If multiple methods are associated with a particular link, they MUST all be allowed if the link is included.
-In general, a _one-to-one_ relationship SHOULD exist between links and methods.
+**At runtime**, only links a client is allowed to interact with SHOULD be present in API responses.
+If multiple methods are associated with a particular link, they MUST all be allowed if the link is present.

 ### API Consumers (Client-Side)

 **At build time**, the client SHOULD NOT infer any meaning from nor hard-code any expectation of a link's URL structure.
-A client MAY introspect link URLs to populate documented query parameters and/or URI templates.
+A client MAY introspect link URLs to populate documented query parameters or URI templates.

 **At runtime**, the client SHOULD use links in API responses for interacting with resources.
 The client SHOULD rely on the presence or absence of links to know what it can or cannot